infoscale/ICBS-AIML-Capstone-Portfolio/README.md

 ## MODEL
 The data is unlabelled.
 For the purpose of recommending products to customers, data has been pre-processed befor using for model building.
 The process is explained below.

-- The transactional data is transformed into customer centric data by extracting customer centic features
+- The transactional data is transformed into customer centric data by extracting customer centic features.

   ![Screenshot](./images/customer-centirc-data.png)

   ![Screenshot](./images/correlation-matrix.png)

 - Scale the customer centric data

   ![Screenshot](./images/scaled-customer-centric-data.png)

 - Principal Component Analysis is applied for dimensionality reduction but retaining spread of varience.

   ![Screenshot](./images/PCA-Varience.png)

   Notice that first three PCA components captures around 90% varience which is good enough for furthet analysis.

   ![Screenshot](./images/PCA-Applied-customer-centric-data.png)

   Also spread of PCAs across features are listed below.

   ![Screenshot](./images/PCA-DATA.png)

 - Hierarchial Clustering is applied to have quick view of the distribution

   ![Screenshot](./images/hierarchial_clustring.png)

 - KMeans clustering machine learning algorithms is then applied to find customer segments
 - Finally the segments are used to find the best selling products and recommend it to the customers in that segment which they have not bought yet.